Efficio wins BVCA National Mid-Market Management Team of the Year 2018

 The judges were impressed by Efficio's strong and sustainable growth, acknowledging that this is down to the company's management team, which has scaled a people business and differentiated itself in a competitive market.

-Jens Pedersen, CEO, accepted the award on behalf of Efficio in front of a 500+ strong audience at the BVCA Gala Dinner at the London Hilton on Park Lane this evening.
+Jens Pedersen, CEO, accepted the award on behalf of Efficio in front of a 500+ strong audience at the BVCA Gala Dinner at the London Hilton on Park Lane last night.

 Jens said: "On behalf of the management team, I am pleased to accept this award in recognition of the fantastic business we have built.
 Since Livingbridge took a minority stake in Efficio three years ago we have more than doubled our revenues, the majority of which are now generated outside of the UK.
 We have built a large in-house technology team and developed eFlow, a proprietary procurement technology and knowledge platform that enables us to deliver more sustainable value to our clients, faster.
 Private equity backing was the right decision for us.
 It has made us a better company, providing us with an exciting future and significant growth opportunities."